ugobas/SSCPE/README.md

 	 -chain <single PDB chain> (default: first chain)
 	 -pdbdir <path to PDB> (if the PDB file is not in current folder)
 	 -model <MOD> (allowed: MF WT DE RMSD DEWT RMSDWT DEMF RMSDMF)
 	 -raxml ! infer ML tree running RAxML-NG
+	 -evaluate !
+Compute with RAxML-NG branch lengths for given tree -tree  <tree to be evaluated>
-	 -index <index of output files (optional)>
+	 -print_exch !
+Prints and does not delete exchangeability matrices -index <index of output files (optional)>
 	 -nostr  (Do not run TNM if its results do not exist)
 	 -noreuse  (Do not reuse Prot_evol results even if exist)
 	 -noreuse2 (Do not reuse Prot_evol & TNM results even if exist)
 	 -option <one line file with other RAxML options> (optional)
 	 -thread (number of processors used by RAxML-NG, default 4)
 	 -noclean (Do not clean RAxML partitions after use)

 	 Options fot the exchangeability matrix:
 	 -matrix <global subst. matrix: LG WAG JTT OPT (default OPT)>